tradingstrategy-ai/web3-ethereum-defi/contracts/guard/README.md

 - Each router needs to be separately whitelisted
 - See `test_guard_simple_vault_uniswap_v2` for examples

+Simple vault is simple: there is no special logic for deposits or redemptions needed, as it is assumed the single owner always redeemds the full amount, and can perform any arbitrary smart contract call on behalf of the vault.
+The simple vault owner trusts himself/herself.

 ## Enzyme

 Enzyme allows associated adapters to their vaults,